christophwaibel/EnergyHubs/CplexEnergyHubs/AdamMSc2020/README.md

 This program runs energyhubs for 1 or more samples (building or district).
 If a sample represents a district, loads need to be aggregated and a simplified district heating network with heat exchanger per building is added (no losses, no flowrate, nothing, just network length cost and heat exchanger costs).

 ## How to use
 Run the `.exe`, give path to the inputs, wait.
 Results are written into `<input-path>\results\`, 5 result files for each input pair.
 Why 5?
-Because 5 &varepsilon; cuts.
+Because 5 &varepsilon;-cuts.

 ### Inputs
 Per sample, the program needs a csv file pair: